slsa-framework/slsa-github-generator/CONTRIBUTING.md

 Once your change is ready you can submit a PR via the website.

-Make sure your change adheres to the
+Make sure your change adheres to the [Code style and formatting guidelines](#code-style-and-formatting).

 The title of your PR should include a [Conventional Commits] prefix label.
 For example, bug fixes should be prefixed with "fix:".
 PRs for new features should